 - Sometimes a high temperature occurs a few hours after the injection.

 Adults - are you immunised?

-- Many people will already be be fully immunised from their routine childhood immunisations and do not need a booster.
+- Many people will already be fully immunised from their routine childhood immunisations and do not need a booster.

-- If you have not had a booster within the last 10 years, you may be advised to have a booster dose of vaccine if you travel to certain countries.
+- If you have not had a booster within the previous 10 years, you may be advised to have a booster dose of vaccine if you travel to certain countries.
 This is particularly important for health workers who intend to work in at-risk areas.

 - Adults - see notes above.
 If you are not immunised, you should be immunised before you travel.